Series: System Updates — Civic Power & Policy

 Start with clarity.
 Money must stabilize housing and food first.
 Child care must match real work hours.
 Casework must remove barriers, not add steps.
 Every rule should answer a simple test: does this help a parent keep a schedule and keep a home.

 Measure months housed, school attendance, and income durability.
 Track time to benefits, not forms completed.
 Align aid with local rent and transit.
 Fund child care that opens early and closes late.
-Make recertification annual for stable households.
+Make recertification annual for stable households to reduce administrative churn.

 Count verified part-time work, training, and caregiving as progress.
-Recognize shift work.
+Recognize shift work and variable schedules.
+Build rules that reduce the benefits cliff and limit sudden loss of support during income volatility.
 Tie support to completion of milestones.
 Pay for outcomes reached, not appointments kept.
 Build short on-ramps to apprenticeships and local jobs that pay on time.

 Administration Built for Trust

 Use plain language notices.
-One case lead per family.
-Digital upload with paper options.
-Sanctions last only until a fix is made.
-Appeals within seven days.
-Publish local dashboards that show results families care about.
+Assign one case lead per family.
+Offer digital upload with paper options.
+Sanctions should last only until a fix is made.
+Appeals should be available within seven days.
+Publish local dashboards that show results families care about, including housing stability metrics and time-to-approval.

 From Program to Platform

 Integrate benefits so a parent updates information once.
 Auto-check eligibility across programs.
 Share secure data between agencies for renewals.
-Make the default setting continuity rather than churn.
+Make continuity the default setting rather than churn.
+A platform model reduces duplicative verification, shortens processing timelines, and protects the workweek.

 The Myth of the Welfare Queen